uqlibrary/fez-frontend/README.md

 `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin` have been added and configured alongside `prettier` to enable static type checking and consistent formatting for TypeScript files in IDEs.

+Alternatively, the `npm run tsc` and `npm run tsc:watch` scripts can be used to validate TypeScript files from the command line.

 #### Migrating JavaScript Code to TypeScript

 The first step in migrating a JS file to TS is renaming its extension from `.js` to `.ts` or `.tsx` for